tibuski/jira2airfocus/README.md

 ### Custom Field Requirements

-The script requires two custom fields in your Airfocus workspace:
+The script requires one custom field in your Airfocus workspace:

 #### JIRA-KEY Field (Required)
-This field stores JIRA issue keys and prevents duplicates:
+This field stores JIRA issue keys and prevents duplicate items:

 1. Go to your Airfocus workspace settings
 2. Navigate to **Custom Fields**
 3. Create a new **Text** field named "JIRA-KEY"

-#### JIRA-UPDATED Field (Recommended)
-This field stores JIRA issue update timestamps for intelligent sync:

-1. Go to your Airfocus workspace settings
-2. Navigate to **Custom Fields**
-3. Create a new **Text** field named "JIRA-UPDATED"

-**Note:** Without the JIRA-UPDATED field, the script will always update existing items on every run.
-With this field, it only updates items when JIRA data is actually newer.
+**Note:** This field is essential for the script to identify existing items and avoid creating duplicates.

 ## Troubleshooting